destinyae/citrea/CONTRIBUTING.md

 ## On questions

-If you have some questions regarding the project or the repository, or if there are parts in the code that you could not understand, please visit our [Discord](https://discord.citrea.xyz).
+If you have some questions regarding the project or the repository, or if there are parts in the code that you cannot understand, please visit our [Discord](https://discord.citrea.xyz).
 You can ask your technical questions regarding the project/repository in the #developer-chat there.

 Using issues for questions creates lots of noise on the codebase, so we kindly ask you to follow this convention.